PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 09:57:19
+Last updated: 2024-04-05 09:57:52
-Random Quote: You need to figure out what the fuck you want. - Nicky Nichols
+Random Quote: Freddie: "You think I can't handle Tommy Shelby?"
+Polly: "You can't.
+I am having trouble these days and I'm twice the man you are." - Polly Gray